ionos-cloud/terraform-provider-ionoscloud/README.md

 export IONOS_PASSWORD="password"
 ```

-Another way of configuring it, is by providing your credentials/api_url in a `.tf` configuration file in the `provider` block as shown in the below example.
+Another way of configuring it is by providing your credentials/api_url in a `.tf` configuration file in the `provider` block as shown in the below example.

 ```hcl
 provider "ionoscloud" {